Xiangyang1984/Pneumo-Typer/README.md

 	*cps_cluster.svg: a figure showing the genetic organization of cps gene cluster

-Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be shown on maps.
+Setting "-c" to "T" will perform cgST analysis which takes quite a long time (about 3 min for one genome), and the cgST information will also be shown on maps.

 #### Example 2: A Newick format tree file is used by Pneumo-Typer to automatically associate the distribution of cps gene and genetic organization of cps cluster with their phylogeny.